ggleblanc2/bowling-scoreboard/README.md

 Whenever I create a Swing GUI, I use the [model / view / controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) pattern.
 This pattern allows me to more easily separate my concerns and focus on one part of the Swing application at a time.

-I create a logical model of the game using one or more plain Java getter / setter classes.
+I create a logical model of the application using one or more plain Java getter / setter classes.
 For this particular Swing application, I created three model classes.

 The view consists of a `JFrame`, a drawing `JPanel`, and a control `JPanel`.